©

 Do you really follow up on stolen images / enforce copyright?

-Two steps are taken towards resolving issues regarding piracy or copyright infringement:
+Two steps are taken towards resolving issues regarding copyright infringement:

 It's best just to do the right thing: purchase an image license.